How to change lid close action on Windows 11

 Windows 11 close lid action

-• “Sleep –” puts the laptop in low power usage.
+• “Sleep puts the laptop on low power usage.

-On Windows 11, by default, when you close your laptop’s lid, the system will put it to sleep.
-However, this may not always be the best option for you.
+On Windows 11, by default, when you close your laptop’s lid, the system puts it to sleep.
+However, this may not always be the best option.

 There are several reasons why you might want to change the lid close action on Windows 11.
 For example, if you’re running low on battery and need to conserve power, changing the lid action to hibernate can help to save even more battery.
 However, if you’re plugged in and don’t need to worry about battery life, you might prefer to keep your laptop running even when the lid is closed.